 Now, you might be thinking, considering its absolutely low price and plain look, will this brand truly get the job done?
 Well, don’t worry — I didn’t put it on this list for nothing.

 For starters, the dropper is extremely adjustable, with five drops to fit different heights.
 It also comes in three different sizes: 30.9, 31.6, and 27.2mm — a rare size that’s perfect for your 85 and 105mm drop post.
 It can accommodate a larger-diameter seat tube as well using a seat post shim.
-The dropper should be attached on the left side of the bar with a hinged clamp.
+The dropper should be attached to the left side of the bar with a hinged clamp.

 Everything you need to install and fit the dropper, such as the inner and outer cables, are all in the box.
 The dropper’s inner cable connects at the base of the post with a barrel clamp.
 Achieving the perfect cable tension might be a little complicated, but you are free to use a third-party remote if you want to.